florianmorinind/ease-corpus/Developmental-Account-of-Joy-Loss/read.md

 Ideas around development and ease.

-Potential links with childhood play, vivid mental imagery, nostalgia, and more.
+Potential links with childhood play and vivid mental imagery